dundd2/First-Website-of-Dunc/README.md

-# First Webside of Dunc
+# First Website of Dunc

 This project represents my first foray into web development and HTML coding.
 I began working on it on June 2, 2022 as a way to teach myself the foundations of HTML through hands-on practice.